mlpack/mlpack/README.md

 ### 4. Building mlpack from source

 This section discusses how to build mlpack from source.
-However, mlpack is in the repositories of many Linux distributions and so it may be easier to use the package manager for your system.
+However, mlpack is in the repositories of many Linux distributions so it may be easier to use the package manager for your system.
 For example, on Ubuntu, you can install mlpack with the following command: